pathange-s/abhinavkashyap061/README.md

 <!-- ABOUT -->
 ## 📝 About
-- I'm currently a third year student pursuing Electronics and Electrical Engineering @ KIIT, Bhubaneswar.
+- 🔭 I'm currently a third year student pursuing Electronics and Electrical Engineering @ KIIT, Bhubaneswar.
+- 🌱 I’m currently learning **Web development**.
+- 👯 I’m looking to collaborate on **Open Source projects**.
+- 📫 How to reach me: abhinavkashyap061@gmail.com

 <!-- GITHUB STATS -->
 ## 📊 GitHub Stats